oscarmickelin/fle_3d/README.md

 ```python
 coeff = fle.expand(x)
 ```
 which solves a least squares problem instead of just applying TBD once.
-The latter can be more accurate, but takes a bit longer since it applies evaluate_t a few times using Richardson iteration.
+The latter can be more accurate, but takes a bit longer since it applies evaluate_t ```maxitr''' times using Richardson iteration.

 Once you have coefficients ```coeff``` in the basis, you can evaluate the corresponding function with expansion coefficients ```coeff``` on the NxNxN grid by running